Sir Alexander Mackenzie Elementary School (St. Albert)

 Sir Alexander Mackenzie Elementary School (SAM) is a school in St. Albert, Alberta, Canada, and is a part of St. Albert Public Schools.
-Opened in 1959, Alexander Mackenzie was the first Protestant school in St. Albert, and was the first school opened by its board.
+Opened in 1959, Sir Alexander Mackenzie was the first Protestant school in St. Albert, and was the first school opened by its board.
 It was named after Alexander Mackenzie, a Scottish explorer who crossed what is now Canada.
-The school currently has an enrollment of 530 students.

 Programs

 Kindergarten

 Like all elementary schools within the St. Albert Public Schools district, SAM offers a Kindergarten program for children of at least five years in age.
 The Kindergarten program prepares students for entrance into the first grade by developing relationship and problem solving skills, as well as providing a foundation in language, writing, and the arts.

 Academic Challenge

 The academic challenge program is designed for students who excel in their studies and require an additional challenge compared to what would be provided in a regular classroom setting.
 The program is intended for students with increased ability in areas such as abstract thought and creative thinking.
 The academic challenge program is offered to students in grades 4–6, and participants must be recommended to the program by the school.
 Qualification tests are required for entrance into the program.